puppetlabs/bolt/documentation/writing_plans.md

 ## Puppet and Ruby functions in plans

-You can define and call [Puppet language functions](https://puppet.com/docs/puppet/latest/function.html) and Ruby functions in plans.
+You can define and call [built-in Puppet functions](https://puppet.com/docs/puppet/latest/function.html) and custom Ruby functions in plans.

 This is useful for packaging common general logic in your plan.
 You can also call the plan functions, such as `run_task` or `run_plan`, from within a